 Another thing worth mentioning: Dr. Levac can supervise master students at McGill and at the Université de Sherbrooke as she is an adjunct professor at both places.

-Presently doing his thesis on the Ubergaiter, in the course of a Masters in Computer Science under the direction of Bruno Courtemanche.
+Presently doing his thesis on the Ubergaiter, in the course of a Masters in Computer Science under the co-direction of Bruno Courtemanche and Dr. Russell Butler.
 After going out of the conventional computer science path, Steven took some of Bruno’s courses in GIS and this encounter steered him towards remote sensing, biology and geographical information systems.
 There to help with the UBERG projects, aiming to bridge between environmental research and the programming of sensors, servers and drones to achieve them.

 Through the years, so many students participated in devising, designing, building, testing and deploying research tools.